Why Congress Must Pass the MARCH Act: The Impact of Abortion Bans on Service Members and Their Dependents

 These multiple, compounding costs and delays undermine abortion access and inflict both financial and emotional distress on service members and military families forced to access care outside the military.
 These costs and delays also mean that some are forced to continue a pregnancy against their will.

 We know that abortion has never been accessible for all people.
-For those undervalued, under resourced, and pushed to the margins by systems not designed to support them, the right to abortion has never guaranteed access.
+For those undervalued, under-resourced, and pushed to the margins by systems designed to subjugate them, the right to abortion has never guaranteed access.
 This is especially true for Black, Latina, Indigenous, Asian American and Pacific Islander, young, and low-income communities.
-The fall of the constitutional right to abortion will have the greatest impact on these communities, as resources are already limited due to structural racism and classism.
-Notably, nearly half (48.3%) of Active Duty servicemembers are part of these communities.
-So not only do many servicemembers and dependents bear the brunt of these structural barriers to abortion care outside of the military, they face additional barriers to care due to military abortion bans.
+The Dobbs decision has purposefully targeted these groups, whose resources are already limited due to structural racism and classism.
+Notably, nearly half (48.3%) of active-duty service members are racial minorities or Hispanic or Latino.
+So not only do many service members and dependents bear the brunt of these structural barriers to abortion care outside of the military, but they face additional barriers to care due to military abortion bans.

-The MARCH Act is one piece of what is needed to make abortion affordable and available for servicemembers and their families.
-We also need to pass other bills that would do that for folks across the country, including the EACH Act and the Women’s Health Protection Act.
+The MARCH Act is one piece of what is needed to make abortion affordable and available for service members and their families.
+We applaud the leaders in Congress fighting to pass this law and we will continue to fight alongside them.